talk-to-the-duck/talk-to-the-duck.github.io/content/posts/what-is-an-api/index.md

 I will start placing a common ground about what an API is, and why an API is important.
 Because an API is a complex artifact, it’s important to show its most important features.

-Then, an API has to be represented, and I will explain why instead of creating your own way of documenting it, you want to use a standard way of representing a REST API which is called Open API.
+Then, an API has to be represented, and I will explain why instead of creating your own way of documenting it, you want to use a standard way of representing a http API which is called Open API.